Top Menu

 inexpensive diy

-Each of the wooden dowels was placed inside the fold and using a piping foot on the sewing machine, they were attached to both sides of the seat.
+Each wooden dowel was placed inside the fold, and using a piping foot on the sewing machine, it was attached to both sides of the seat.

 blue duck cloth,